Dizzion/LoginGUILesson/README.md

 ## Other Functions inside a class
 The main function is just that a function you can declare and write out other functions for the program to use any where **WITHIN** the class it was called.
 The only time you can call a function from another class in another file is when that file is within the same directory as the parent java file (aka the main function program)

 ***

+# **_Setting Variables and properties_**
+Setting variables and declaring them is a bit different in Java than Javascript we need to make sure we choose what type that variable will be when we declare it.
+Note you can **NOT** change it later.
+So if I need a variable that holds a basic number that doesn't get to large I would use ```int number;```.
+Notice I don't delcare what the value of that variable is this is because we don't have to declare values when a variable is make in most memeory based languages.

+## Variables for out GUI
+When we are setting the Panel and Frame variables for our program we are taking those classes from the Java library to we need to delcare them as a JPanel variable that is a new JPanel().

+## Setting properties of Declared Class Variables
+We can change the properties of a class that call into a variable by just calling the function that is inherited from the parent so frame.setSize will allow us to set the size of our frame to what we want it.

+***